Starburst Galaxy

 Saved queries page, search field on recent tab

-Sort query list #
+Sort query lists #

-Change a query tab name #
+Change a query editor tab name #

 • In the query list, locate the query you want to rename.